 As discussed in Note 2, accrued research and development expenses are recorded for estimated unpaid costs of research and development activities conducted by the Company and its third-party service providers, which include the conduct of preclinical and clinical studies, and contract manufacturing activities.
-Accrued research and development expenses were \$14 million as of December 31, 2022 and include the estimated costs of accrued clinical investigative sites expenses incurred but not yet invoiced under agreements with investigative clinical trial sites that conduct research and development activities on behalf of the Company ("Accrued Clinical Investigative Sites Expenses").
-The accrual for these Accrued Clinical Investigative Site Expenses is determined after consideration of several factors, including estimates of services completed.
-Auditing these Accrued Clinical Investigative Sites Expenses was complex due to the required analysis of extensive data in determining the estimated unpaid expenses.
+Accrued contract research and development expenses were \$22.3 million as of December 31, 2023, which includes the estimated accrued clinical investigative sites expenses incurred but not invoiced under agreements with investigative clinical trial sites that conduct clinical studies ("Accrued Clinical Investigative Sites Expenses includes estimates of services completed.
+Auditing these Accrued Clinical Investigative Sites Expenses was complex due to the required analysis of extensive data in determining the estimated expenses incurred but not invoiced.